 Even the best shin pads in the world are useless if they don't fit correctly.
 A guard that’s constantly slipping or digging into your skin isn’t just annoying—it’s a liability that compromises both your protection and your focus.
 Nailing the fit ensures your gear does its job from the first whistle to the last.

 Getting the size right isn't a guessing game.
 It’s a simple process that ensures your new pads feel like a natural extension of your body.
-Think of it like getting a suit tailored; a few quick, accurate measurements make all the difference between a sloppy fit and one that’s sharp and effective.
-A poorly fitted shin pad is like a loose shield—it won't be in the right place when you need it most.
+Think of it like having a suit altered; a few quick, accurate measurements make all the difference between a sloppy fit and one that’s sharp and effective.
+A poorly fitted shin pad is like a loose shield, it won't be in the right place when you need it most.

 Measuring for the Perfect Match